WAppAI/assistant/README.md

 ## Usage

 Sydney is designed to respond to natural language queries from users.
 You can ask Sydney questions, or just have a casual conversation.

+### Voice Messages

+To utilize voice messages, make sure you have FFMPEG installed on your machine and an OpenAI API key.
+Please note that using the voice transcription API (Whisper AI) provided by OpenAI comes with a cost of US$0.06 per 10 minutes.

+Once you have installed FFMPEG and obtained your OpenAI API key, you will need to place the key in the `.env` file under the `OPENAI_API_KEY` variable.
+Additionally, set `TRANSCRIPTION_ENABLED` to `"TRUE"`.
+After restarting the bot, you can proceed to utilize it.

+### Group Chat

 To utilize it in a group chat, you will need to either mention it by using her username with the "@" symbol (e.g., @Sydney) or reply directly to her last message.